ryanfortner/Duinotize/README.md

 ## Notes
 - I made this in just 2 hours at 1AM, so if there are bugs PLEASE report them
-- I also have never touched node.js before, so if there are improvements that could be made to the code, please PR them in.
+- I also have never touched js before, so if there are improvements that could be made to the code, please PR them in.
 - You can change the value of the `threads` variable, but note that this might make some devices unable to connect to your website!